Get started

 Agent replies from inbound SMS conversations automatically go back to the sender through the configured Twilio sender.

 SMS output is plain text.
-OpenClaw strips markdown, flattens fenced code blocks, preserves readable links, and chunks long replies before sending them through Twilio.
+OpenClaw strips markdown, flattens fenced code blocks, rewrites links as label (url), and splits long replies into chunks of at most textChunkLimit characters (default 1500) before sending them through Twilio.

 Verify Setup